vierstralab/nf-genotyping/README.md

 <details><summary>Sample file [--samples_file]</summary>
 <p>
 	A tab-delimited file containing information about each sample.
+The file must contain a header and the following column (other columns are permitted and ignored):
 </p>
 </details>